vue-styleguidist/vue-styleguidist/docs/docs/Documenting.md

 />
 ```

-Here is how Vue Styleguidist helps document this pattern: Please add `@requires` doclets to the main component.
+Here is how Vue Styleguidist helps document this pattern: Add a `@requires` doclet to the main component to signify what components documentation to include in the same page.
+In every example, the extra component will be automatically registered the same way the main component already is.

+### Example

 In the previous example we have a `DropDown` component that requires a `Choice` component to render properly.
-Here is how DropDown should look like.
+Here is what the component `DropDown.vue` should look like.

 ```vue
 <template>